input-output-hk/jormungandr/doc/stake_pool/introduction.md

 Here we will describe how to:

-* _register you stake key_, this key will be necessary to _group_ your addresses and start collecting stake;
 * _delegate your stake to a stake pool_ so that you can participate to the consensus and maybe collect rewards for that;